streamich/freestyler/docs/en/low-level-api.md

 });
 ```

-Will inject into the page
+Will inject into the page:

 ```css
 html{color:red}